This recipe is brought to you in partnership with The California Olive Committee.

 Serve warm or at room temperature.
 Garnish the platter with a few sprigs of fresh thyme.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Roasted Pepper Crostini with Olives, Capers & Caramelized Onions on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Olive-Stuffed Roasted Mini-Pepper Crostini with Caramelized Onions on Simply Recipes.
 Thank you!Print